Hi. My name is Pan.

 I don't think being "good" at cosplaying should be defined solely by how "accurate" someone's appearance is or by how much money and time they have to spend on making a costume.
 I feel like narrow understandings of what makes a cosplay "good" just end up excluding people or making them feel judged, and that's not cool at all.
 If negative words, actions or ideas are ruining peoples' cosplay experiences, then I think that we, as a community, need to work towards creating a more welcoming and inclusive environment.
 I think everyone should be able to cosplay what they want to cosplay and have fun doing it.

 If I were to summarize the lessons I've learned from my experiences, it'd tell you that cosplay should be fun.
 Remember that you don't need fancy sewing skills or makeup or wigs or photoshop or anything else to be a cosplayer.
 Remember that if other people or dominant social forces are making cosplay toxic for you, that's in no way your fault.
 Remember that you are beautiful just the way you are.
 Remember that you are always more talented than you give yourself credit for.
 Remember that you don't have to be "perfect".
 Remember that your skill level doesn't reflect your self-worth.
 And if thinking positively seems like a challenge, remember that you're not alone.
 These are all things I have to remind myself of.

 I'm part of the informal cosplay group known as "PBS".
 The name "PBS" comes from the first letter of its members' names: Pan, Becky and Sakura.
 Becky and Sakura are my cosplay partners. ♥ Since I often cosplay with them, you'll see them mentioned and find photos of them all over this website.

-If you're looking for me elsewhere, I can be found at Cosplay.com, ACP and DeviantArt.
-(Note that these accounts may not be up-to-date.)
+I have an instagram account.
+I can also be found at Cosplay.com, ACP and DeviantArt, though these accounts may not be up-to-date.

 I take photos at conventions with a simple point-and-shoot camera.